In this article

 Submitting an expense more than once is most often an error, not an intentional act.
 Expense report fraud detection teams always check dates, so this is easily uncovered if you know where to look for it.

-Another form of expense fraud involves overstating, or "padding" legitimate expenses rather than entirely fabricating them.
-In this scenario, employees may accurately incur certain business expenses but intentionally inflate the costs or claim expenses that exceed the actual amount spent.
+Another form of expense fraud involves inflating legitimate expenses rather than entirely fabricating them.
+In this scenario, employees may accurately incur certain business expenses but intentionally inflate the costs or submit an expense claim for amounts that exceed the true amount spent.

 Maverick spend

-A variation on these categories is something called “maverick spend.”
+A variation on these categories is something called maverick spend.
 It doesn’t involve false receipts or fake numbers.
-The employee spends and submits accurate reimbursement requests—they just don’t follow expense policies or spending guidelines.
+Rather, the employee spends and submits accurate reimbursement requests—they just don’t follow your company expense policies or spending guidelines.

 Zombie spend

 Zombie spend happens when money is continuously spent on goods or services that are no longer used, like SaaS subscriptions.
 This type of spending can also present the problem of shadow IT.
-This is when employees sign up for unauthorized SaaS programs or download apps outside the company system, potentially letting malware or viruses in.
+This is when employees sign up for unauthorized SaaS programs or download apps outside the company system, potentially exposing the company to malware or viruses.

 Many of the examples listed above are oversights rather than intentional fraud.
-Still, each instance of unauthorized spending, whether intentional or unintentional, erodes the bottom line of your company and contributes to the cultural acceptance of these behaviors among employees.
+Still, each instance of unauthorized spending, whether intentional or unintentional, erodes your company’s bottom line and contributes to the cultural acceptance of these behaviors among employees.

 How to detect and prevent expense fraud